programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 ```
 		scene.background = new THREE.Color( Math.random() * 0xffffff ); // random
 ```
-If the test is successful we also want to set the position of the jar to the exact spot, partly because the slight jump helps signal that it was a success.
-Importantly we want to make it unmoveable by putting it in the unmoveable group.
+If the test is successful you also want to set the position of the jar to the exact spot, partly because the slight jump helps signal that it was a success.
+Importantly you want to make it unmoveable by putting it in the unmoveable group.
 The unmoveable group is unmoveable because the drag listener is only acting on the jars group.

 Keeping within the if code block, after:
 ```